prof-spock/FluidSynthPlugin/README.md

 _[FluidSynth][]_ is one of the most prominent open source MIDI players.
 It is reasonably flexible, delivers a good audio quality and is available for the typical platforms.
 A common scenario is to use it for either rendering live MIDI data on some audio device or converting MIDI files into audio files by command-line batch processing.

-Basis of <TT>FluidSynth</TT> are the so-called *soundfonts*.
-Soundfonts contain sampled instruments together with envelope and modulation definitions and other descriptive settings.
+Basis of <TT>FluidSynth</TT> are the so-called *SoundFonts*.
+SoundFonts contain sampled instruments together with envelope and modulation definitions and other descriptive settings.
 It is easy to find really usable ones in the internet and also several of those cover all general MIDI instruments (for example, the `FluidR3_GM.sf2`).

 So when using <TT>FluidSynth</TT> in a command-line driven context all is well.
 But when you want play around with settings for <TT>FluidSynth</TT> interactively in a DAW, you need some approximation of the command-line fluidsynth as a DAW plugin rendering audio from MIDI as close as possible to the original.